RAISEDAL/bugsplainer-icse23/README.md

 You can replace the name of the model subdirectory for parameter `--model_name_or_path` to replicate the score for different experiment.
-I such a case, you also need to change the value of `--sub_task` parameter encoded in the subdirectory name.
+In such a case, you also need to change the value of `--sub_task` parameter encoded in the subdirectory name.
 The subdirectory names are in format — `{experiment_no}.{task}-{sub_task}-{input_len}-{output_len}-{batch_size}-{model_size}`.